Your online store is your home base, where you showcase your brand, connect with your audience, and sell your products.

 Three things to keep in mind when running Amazon PPC ads:

-One: Start with automatic targeting.
+- Start with automatic targeting.
 This allows Amazon to use its powerful search algorithms to suggest an exhaustive list of potential keywords for you.
-This requires you to pick a flat default bid across all keywords, but the goal here is to get data on how various keywords perform.
+You’ll be required to pick a flat default bid across all keywords, but the goal here is to get data on how various keywords perform.

 There are several keyword and additional third-party tools out there to help build a relevant list of long-tail keywords.
 But starting with the above could get you relatively far without being overwhelmed or requiring you to invest in incremental headcount to get your ads up and running.
 You can certainly take these steps further to optimize your ads depending on your resources, but if not, this is a great way to get the process started quickly.